camunda/camunda-docs-manual/content/reference/rest/case-instance/post-query.md

     <td>sorting</td>
     <td>
       <p>
         A JSON array of criteria to sort the result by.
 Each element of the array is a JSON object that specifies one ordering.
-The position in the array identifies the rank of an ordering, i.e. whether it is primary, secondary, etc. The ordering objects have the following properties:
+The position in the array identifies the rank of an ordering, i.e., whether it is primary, secondary, etc. The ordering objects have the following properties:
       </p>
       <table>
         <tr>